Gab0/straintables/README.md

 More statistical analysis on the Dissimilarity Matrixes are carried, mostly using python's `skbio` module.
 The interpretation of analysis is under construction.

-By looking at a pair of D. Matrixes at a time, both corresponding to locus that are neighbors, the user may have an idea of the recombination frequency of the studied organism.
+By looking at a pair of D. Matrixes at a time, both corresponding to locus that are neighbors, the user may have an insight on data of the studied organism, like the recombination frequency.

 ![](https://raw.githubusercontent.com/Gab0/linkageMapper/master/walkChr.jpg?raw=true)